Suga: 2016–present: Solo career

 Suga released a free self-titled mixtape via SoundCloud on August 15, 2016.
 He decided against releasing the project as a commercial studio album, describing it as the "feeling of being trapped in some sort of framework."
-On the record, he discussed matters such as his struggles with depression and social phobia.
+On the record, he discussed his struggles with depression and social phobia, among other topics.
 Fuse TV rated it one of the top 20 mixtapes of 2016.
-The following year, in 2017, Suga composed the song "Wine" for singer Suran, with whom he had previously worked on a single on his mixtape.
+The following year, Suga composed the song "Wine" for singer Suran, with whom he had previously worked on a song for his mixtape.
 At Suga's studio, Suran heard a rough draft of "Wine" and asked Suga for the song.
 The record peaked at number two on the Gaon Digital Chart in South Korea and won the Best R&B genre award at the Melon Music Awards on December 2, 2017.
 Suga also received the Hot Trend Award for his work on the track.
-Suga later re-released his first mixtape to digital download and streaming platforms in February 2018.
-The reissue reached number three on Billboard's World Albums Chart, number five on the Heatseekers Albums chart, and number 74 on the Top Album Sales chart in the United States.
+Suga made his first mixtape available on digital download and streaming platforms in February 2018.
+The reissued project reached number three on Billboard's World Albums Chart, number five on the Heatseekers Albums chart, and number 74 on the Top Album Sales chart in the United States.
 Suga, as Agust D, reached number 46 on the Emerging Artists chart for the week of March 3.